Naeima/Naeima/_sources/intro.md

-### Overview
+## About Me

 I am a computer scientist and researcher with expertise in data science, semantic web technologies, and AI systems.
-My work addresses real-world challenges by creating ontologies, building knowledge graphs, and applying automated reasoning.
+My work addresses real-world challenges by creating ontologies, building knowledge graphs, and applying automated reasoning to develop practical solutions.
-I collaborate with experts across various fields to design practical ontologies, which I populate with diverse datasets to develop reliable knowledge graphs.

-I used proven research methods to develop and publish the Forest Observatory Ontology (FOO) (https://ontology.forest-observatory.cardiff.ac.uk), and its knowledge graphs.
-These knowledge graphs enable semantic reasoning and deep learning to make accurate predictions.
+One of my key projects is the Forest Observatory Ontology (FOO) ([https://ontology.forest-observatory.cardiff.ac.uk](https://ontology.forest-observatory.cardiff.ac.uk)).
+I developed this ontology with expert input to help integrate diverse wildlife datasets, especially from hard-to-reach populations, to support better decision-making.
+These knowledge graphs have been used to enable semantic reasoning and deep learning.
+For example, I used them to predict elephant movements with 99.04% accuracy, surpassing existing methods, and to detect potential poaching incidents.

+I have also extended my work to IoT data marketplaces.
+My approach allows users to query and purchase only the data needed for specific tasks, such as training AI models, making data usage more efficient and accessible.

-With skills in Python, SPARQL, and platforms like Stardog and GraphDB, I focus on making advanced technologies practical and accessible.
+I am skilled in Python, SPARQL, and platforms like Stardog and GraphDB.
+By collaborating with experts from various disciplines, I ensure that semantic technologies are applied in practical ways, such as in forest observatory projects, to create solutions that are both reliable and impactful.

 ```{tableofcontents}
 ```